ondraveres/MyExplainMill/docs/src/masks.md

 So the current idea would be to have:
 * structural Mask elements, that are specialized for corresponding Node Elements.
 So `BagNode` has a `BagMask`, `ProductNode` has a `ProductMask`, `ArrayNode` has `ArrayMask`, etc.
-* Each structural mask will contain a `SomeMask` which will behave like a vector.
+* Each structural mask will contain a `SomeMask<:AbstractVectorMask` which will behave like a vector.
 It will implement
 	- `prunemask(m)` used for subsetting of a sample `ds[prunemask(m)]`
 	- `diffmask(m)` used differentiable simulation of subsetting `model(ds, diffmask(m))`
 	- `setindex!(m, i, ::Bool)` for pruning